Putting the issue into perspective

 Make better use of this valuable advertising space

 Take a closer look at the presentation of successful examples.
 Now, how do you find out which examples of printed advertising can be considered successful?
 Simply put, it’s all the ads etc. that effortlessly (for you) attracted your attention recently.
-This can be a catalog from a mail order company, a flier with a special offer from your car dealership or an advertisement in a print magazine.
+This can be a catalog from a mail-order company, a flier with a special offer from your car dealership, or an advertisement in a print magazine.
 No matter what you consider a successful example in your case, its success will always be based on the same basic psychological principles that you should follow for your applications as well.

 Two insights from advertising psychology

-Advertising psychology is a broad field, but at this point, we only need two important insights of it.
+Advertising psychology is a broad field, but at this point, we only need two important insights from it.
 The first one: The presentation and placement of your message should be chosen in such a way that the recipient (in marketing jargon the representative of your “target group”) notices it as effortlessly as possible.
 Imagine that ads for Coca-Cola were always on the backside of the large billboards and that the front was neutral and only stated that there was an advertisement for a well-known beverage on its back.
 Would you have the desire and the time to walk around the board and take a look?
 That would be absurd and that’s why Coca-Cola spends a lot of money on advertising in places where as many people as possible will see it without the slightest efforts on their part.

 The second insight is that good advertising usually makes people curious to learn more about what is being offered.
 In the clear majority of cases, the first presentation of an advertising message is not enough to get someone to make a purchase.
 Almost always additional steps on the part of the potential customers are necessary before the purchasing decision.
 They will only be willing to do so when their interest has been sparked enough.

-The second aspect mentioned above can be taken into account by writing a meaningful summary about yourself and placing it right under your current and concrete “overall” job title as the document heading at the top of the very first page of your CV.
+The second aspect mentioned above can be taken into account by writing a meaningful summary about yourself and placing it right under your current and concrete “overall” job title as the document heading at the top of the very first page of your CV / résumé.
 Below, you should continue with the presentation of your current or most recent position in a way that, again, makes the reader really curious to get to know you in person.

 A positive side effect

-The more convincing your profile on the first page of your CV is, the greater the chance that this first page will deliver your message even in situations where the recipient is not actively looking at it.
+The more convincing your profile on the first page of your CV / résumé is, the greater the chance that this first page will deliver your message even in situations where the recipient is not actively looking at it.
 This is especially likely if your last name begins with a letter at the top of the alphabet or if you happen to be the first applicant to be interviewed.
-In these cases, there is a high chance that your CV will be at the top of the stack causing the hiring manager to accidentally glance over it from time to time.
+In these cases, there is a high chance that your CV / résumé will be at the top of the stack causing the hiring manager to accidentally glance over it from time to time.